pb03/modular-css-guide/README.md

 ```

 #### Don't prefix component name
-Make sure you do not prefix component name in it's classes.
-Doing this is absolutely unnecessary, as your JS framework will prefix the component name.
+Doing this is absolutely unnecessary, as your JS framework is already prefixing the component name.

-_Example:_
+**Example:**
+❌
 ```
 .onboarding-heading {
   ...